SWIFTSIM/SWIFT/doc/onboardingGuide/source/initial_setup.rst

 MacOS Specific Oddities
 ~~~~~~~~~~~~~~~~~~~~~~~

-To build on MacOS you will need to disable compiler warnings due to an
+To build on MacOS you will need to enable compiler warnings due to an
 incomplete implementation of pthread barriers.
 DOXYGEN also has some issues on
 MacOS, so it is best to leave it out.
 To configure:

 .. code-block:: bash

-  ./configure --disable-compiler-warnings \
+  ./configure --enable-compiler-warnings \
       --disable-doxygen-doc

 When using the ``clang`` compiler, the hand-written vectorized routines